awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 ## Major Version Upgrades for MySQL<a name="USER_UpgradeDBInstance.MySQL.Major"></a>

 Amazon RDS supports the following in\-place upgrades for major versions of the MySQL database engine:
 + MySQL 5\.5 to MySQL 5\.6
 + MySQL 5\.6 to MySQL 5\.7
++ MySQL 5\.7 to MySQL 8\.0

 **Note**
-You can only create MySQL version 5\.7 DB instances with current generation DB instance classes and the M3 previous generation DB instance class\.
-If you want to upgrade a MySQL version 5\.6 DB instance running on a previous generation DB instance class \(other than M3\) to a MySQL version 5\.7 DB instance, you must first modify the DB instance to use a current generation DB instance class\.
-After the DB instance has been modified to use a current generation DB instance class, you can then modify the DB instance to use the MySQL version 5\.7 database engine\.
+You can only create MySQL version 5\.7 and 8\.0 DB instances with latest\-generation and current\-generation DB instance classes, in addition to the db\.m3 previous\-generation DB instance class\.
+If you want to upgrade a MySQL version 5\.6 DB instance running on a previous\-generation DB instance class \(other than db\.m3\) to a MySQL version 5\.7 DB instance, you must first modify the DB instance to use a latest\-generation or current\-generation DB instance class\.
+After the DB instance has been modified to use a latest\-generation or current\-generation DB instance class, you can then modify the DB instance to use the MySQL version 5\.7 database engine\.
 For information on Amazon RDS DB instance classes, see [DB Instance Class](Concepts.DBInstanceClass.md)\.

 Major version upgrades can contain database changes that are not backward\-compatible with existing applications\.
-As a result, Amazon Relational Database Service \(Amazon RDS\) doesn't apply major version upgrades automatically; you must manually modify your DB instance\.
+As a result, Amazon RDS doesn't apply major version upgrades automatically; you must manually modify your DB instance\.
 You should thoroughly test any upgrade before applying it to your production instances\.

 To perform a major version upgrade for a MySQL version 5\.5 DB instance on Amazon RDS to MySQL version 5\.6 or later, you should first perform any available OS updates\.
-After OS updates are complete, you must upgrade to each major version: 5\.5 to 5\.6, and then 5\.6 to 5\.7\.
+After OS updates are complete, you must upgrade to each major version: 5\.5 to 5\.6, then 5\.6 to 5\.7, and then 5\.7 to 8\.0\.
 MySQL DB instances created before April 24, 2014, show an available OS update until the update has been applied\.
-For more information on OS updates, see [Updating the Operating System for a DB Instance or DB Cluster](USER_UpgradeDBInstance.OSUpgrades.md)\.
+For more information on OS updates, see [Applying Updates for a DB Instance](USER_UpgradeDBInstance.Maintenance.md#USER_UpgradeDBInstance.OSUpgrades)\.

 During a major version upgrade of MySQL, Amazon RDS runs the MySQL binary `mysql_upgrade` to upgrade tables, if required\.
 Also, Amazon RDS empties the `slow_log` and `general_log` tables during a major version upgrade\.
 To preserve log information, save the log contents before the major version upgrade\.

 MySQL major version upgrades typically complete in about 10 minutes\.
 Some upgrades might take longer because of the DB instance class size or because the instance doesn't follow certain operational guidelines in [Best Practices for Amazon RDS](CHAP_BestPractices.md)\.
 If you upgrade a DB instance from the Amazon RDS console, the status of the DB instance indicates when the upgrade is complete\.
-If you upgrade using the AWS Command Line Interface \(AWS CLI\), use the [describe\-db\-instances](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command and check the `Status` value\.
+If you upgrade using the AWS Command Line Interface \(AWS CLI\), use the [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command and check the `Status` value\.

+If you are using a custom parameter group, you must specify either a default parameter group for the new DB engine version or create your own custom parameter group for the new DB engine version\.
+Associating the new parameter group with the DB instance requires a customer\-initiated database reboot after the upgrade completes\.
+The DB instance's parameter group status shows `pending-reboot` if the DB instance needs to be rebooted to apply the parameter group changes\.
+A DB instance's parameter group status can be viewed in the AWS console or by using a "describe" call such as `describe-db-instances`\.

 ### Upgrades to MySQL Version 5\.7 Might Be Slow<a name="USER_UpgradeDBInstance.MySQL.DateTime57"></a>